How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \subsubsection{Global models}

 \paragraph{Esri Land Use/Land Cover.} The Esri Land Use and Land Cover (LULC) map, created by Esri, Impact Observatory, and Microsoft, provides a global classification of 9 land cover and land use classes (including crops) at 10 m/pixel resolution for the years 2017-2021.\cite{karra2021global} Classification was performed using a U-Net deep convolutional neural network model for semantic segmentation.
 The U-Net was trained using an extremely large dataset of over 5 billion human-labeled pixels paired with Sentinel-2 multispectral image composites.
 To create a LULC map for a given year, the least cloudy scenes over the year are selected and predictions are made for every Sentinel-2 tile, then combined by taking a class-weighted mode of all predictions.
 Karra et al. (2021) reported an overall accuracy of 85\% but did not provide more granular metrics for countries in Africa.
 We binarized the dataset by converting pixels labeled with the crop class to a label of 1, and otherwise 0.
+We accessed the Esri LULC map using the following GEE asset: \texttt{ee.ImageCollection("projects/sat-io/open-datasets/landcover/ESRI\_Global-LULC\_10m\_TS")}.